deozza/ApiTesterBundle/README.md

 ## About

-ApiTesterBundle is a bundle made to test your API.
+PhilarmonyApiTester is a bundle made to test your API.
 It ensures the quality and the sturdiness of your application via unit and scenario testing.

 ## Installation